Updated December 2022

-This policy applies to people who hold current general or non-practising registration or have previously held registration as a nurse and/or a midwife in Australia, who are seeking to return to clinical and/or non-clinical practice (see definition of practice below) but do not meet the requirements of the Nursing and Midwifery Board of Australia (NMBA) Registration standard: Recency of practice.
+This policy applies to people with current general or non-practising registration or have previously held registration as a nurse and/or a midwife in Australia, who are seeking to return to clinical and/or non-clinical practice (see definition of practice below) but do not meet the requirements of the Nursing and Midwifery Board of Australia (NMBA) Registration standard: Recency of practice.
 This includes those who:

 This policy does not apply to: